 Title of report: 2014/15 Quarter 4 Performance Report, Service Plan update & Risk Register - Housing Contact: Councillor Margaret Griffiths, Portfolio Holder for Housing Author/Responsible Officer - Elliott Brooks - Assistant Director - Housing Purpose of report: 1.
-To Update the Committee on the Performance of the Housing Service for the Quarter 4 2014/15 To inform the Committee of the status of the current Housing Service Risk Register and Housing Service Plan Recommendations That the Committee note the Performance Report & Risk Register, and Service Plan Update Corporate objectives: Affordable Housing Implications: Financial 'Value For Money Implications' All areas of the service are subject to Monthly Budget Monitoring Meetings with Financial Accountant.
+To Update the Committee on the Performance of the Housing Service for the Quarter 4 2014/15 2.
+To inform the Committee of the status of the current Housing Service Risk Register and Housing Service Plan Recommendations That the Committee note the Performance Report & Risk Register, and Service Plan Update Corporate objectives: Affordable Housing Implications: Financial 'Value For Money Implications' All areas of the service are subject to Monthly Budget Monitoring Meetings with Financial Accountant.
 Budget Reporting is quarterly to the Committee and 6 monthly to Tenants & Leaseholders Committee.
-Value for Money The Housing Service & its costs are reviewed annually through a national benchmarking organisation (Housemark)
+Value for Money

-Appendix - Housing Operational Risk Register Equality Impact Assessments are carried out when policies or procedures are amended as appropriate Health & Safety is an identified key risk for the Housing Service.
-Andy Vincent - Group Manager Tenants & Leaseholders Fiona Williamson - Group Manager Property & Place Julia Hedger - Group Manager Strategic Housing n/a Each year, in consultation with staff and members of the Tenants & Leaseholder Committee a set of performance indicators, and key Service Plan Objectives are identified and agreed.
-TLC - Tenants & Leaseholder Committee HRA - Housing Revenue Account STAR - Survey of Tenants & Residents
+The Housing Service & its costs are reviewed annually through a national benchmarking organisation (Housemark) Risk Implications Appendix - Housing Operational Risk Register Equalities Implications Equality Impact Assessments are carried out when policies or procedures are amended as appropriate Health And Safety Implications Health & Safety is an identified key risk for the Housing Service.
+Consultees: Andy Vincent - Group Manager Tenants & Leaseholders Fiona Williamson - Group Manager Property & Place Julia Hedger - Group Manager Strategic Housing Background papers: n/a Historical background (please give a brief background to this report to enable it to be considered in the right context).
+Each year, in consultation with staff and members of the Tenants & Leaseholder Committee a set of performance indicators, and key Service Plan Objectives are identified and agreed.
+Glossary of acronyms and any other abbreviations used in this report: TLC - Tenants & Leaseholder Committee HRA - Housing Revenue Account STAR - Survey of Tenants & Residents